Switching To A New Job While Your Visa Is Processing

 If it is already too late and more than one sponsor has created a Certificate of Sponsorship, it is important you cancel the ones you arenâ€™t going to accept.
 To do this, you must contact the company to inform them that you are not accepting the role and they need to cancel the Certificate of Sponsorship.
 If you do not hear back from them within 5 days, you must make contact again.
 If after this reminder you have still not heard back, you will then need to write a letter to UK Visas and Immigration to explain the details of the certificate of Sponsorship that you are not accepting.
 This allows them to contact the Tier 2 Sponsor Licence holder to check the details and cancel.
 It is vital that you follow this process to ensure that there are no negative impacts on your future dealings with UK Visas and Immigration.

 If you need more help with a Tier 2 General Visa query then please get in touch.
-Our experienced team of immigration experts can help you to ensure that you have the best advice possible to make decisions regarding your future.
+Our experienced team of immigration lawyers can help you to ensure that you have the best advice possible to make decisions regarding your future.
 Call today and a member of our team can discuss your situation in a free, no-obligation consultation - what do you have to lose?